Ectoplasm™

 Considerations

-SLA-bound Ectoplasm™ implementations consider the following factors to avoid polluting entropy pools.
+SLA-bound Ectoplasm™ evaluations and implementations consider the following factors.

 1. Y2K38 could produce integer overflows when unpatched system clock functions require 32-bit, signed integers.